akleroy/cpropstoo/README.md

 * realize_noise : take a noise estimate and produce a realistic cube of noise (convolved with the beam) for use in Monte Carlo calculations.

+###### Cube Manipulation

+* A variety of the IDLAstro astrometric routines are wrapped with to work with cubes instead of only two dimensional images.
+The general methodology is to simply loop plane by plane.
+These include cube_hastrom (alignment), cube_hextract (extraction), cube_hreverse (reverse direction of an axis), cube_hrot (rotate a cube).
+See the IDLAstro documentation for more details.

+* conv_with_gauss : convolve a cube to a target resolution.
+Accepts elliptical aussian beams and works on cubes and images.

+* extract_planes : extract a subset of planes from a cube as a new cube or FITS file.

 ### Lower Level Routines